MSLNZ/msl-io/docs/group.rst

-.. _group:
+.. _msl-io-group:

 =====
 Group
 =====
 A :class:`~msl.io.group.Group` is analogous to a directory in your operating system.
-A :class:`~msl.io.group.Group` can contain any number of sub-:class:`~msl.io.group.Group`\'s (i.e., subdirectories) and it can contain any number of :ref:`dataset`\'s.
+A :class:`~msl.io.group.Group` can contain any number of sub-:class:`~msl.io.group.Group`\'s (i.e., subdirectories) and it can contain any number of :ref:`msl-io-dataset`\'s.
 It uses a naming convention analogous to UNIX file systems where every subdirectory is separated from its parent directory by the ``'/'`` character.

 From a Python perspective, a :class:`~msl.io.group.Group` operates like a dictionary.
 The `keys` are